m15a/fnldoc/doc/fnldoc/processor.md

 (process! module-info config)
 ```

-Run doctests and generate markdown documentation for `module-info`.
+Extract module information from the `file`, run doctests, and generate Markdown.

-Whether to run doctests and/or generate markdown depend on preferences specified
+Whether to run doctests and/or to generate markdown depends on preferences specified
-in `config`.
-Generated Markdown documentation will be placed under `config.out-dir`.
+in the `config`.
+Generated documentation will be placed under `config.out-dir`.

 ---